BOINC/boinc-policy/Governance.md

 In some forms of contribution, such as programming and documentation, contributors submit changes by developing code in branches and submitting them as pull requests for review by committers (see the next section).
 As contributors gain experience, their reputation within the community will increase.
 Contributors can nominate themselves or other people to the PMC as potential committers.

 ### 2.3 Committers
 “Committers” are contributors who have shown, via a sequence of positive contributions, their value to the project.
 Committers facilitate the software development process both by contributing code themselves and also by mentoring contributors to help them become more effective contributors.
-Only committers can merge a pull request into the master branch and they should only do so through the process defined in [4 Contribution Process](#4-contribution-processes).
+Only committers can merge a pull request into the master branch and they should only do so through the process defined in [section 4.
+Contribution Process](#4-contribution-processes).
 Committers have voting rights in the consensus process as it pertains to proposed design changes and to the reviews of pull requests.
-They contribute to discussion and approval of the software development process as documented in [4 Contribution Process](#4-contribution-processes).
+They contribute to discussion and approval of the software development process as documented in [section 4.
+Contribution Process](#4-contribution-processes).

 Each committer will work on one or more “areas” of the BOINC project:
 - Software development and maintenance